 The assignment of security roles

-You can use logging and auditing tools in Dynamics NAV to log and track events associated with amending, erasing, and creating data, roles, and privileges.
-This ability is based on the audit trail and role-based security in Dynamics NAV.
+You can use logging and auditing tools in Dynamics 365 Business Central to log and track events associated with amending, erasing, and creating data, roles, and privileges.
+This ability is based on the audit trail and role-based security in Dynamics 365 Business Central.

 The General Data Protection Regulation (GDPR) is serious business, with serious consequences for non-compliance.
 Is your company prepared?
 Find out with three free assessments from Microsoft that will help you measure your readiness and learn how to improve it.